NikChoudhury/laravelBlog/README.md

 # Form Validation In Laravel

 For Submiting a Form in Laravel need A "\_token" which will get From the {{@csrf_field()}} function.

+# Query Builder

+Laravel's database query builder provides a convenient, fluent interface to creating and running database queries.
+It can be used to perform most database operations in your application and works perfectly with all of Laravel's supported database systems.